A 4 Billion Light-Year Journey Ends At The South Pole

 When a particularly high-energy neutrino is captured, IceCube sends out an alert.

-"We had this neutrino alert in September 2017," says Olga Botner, a particle physicist at Uppsala University in Sweden and a member of the IceCube scientific team.
+"We had this neutrino alert in September 2017," says Olga Botner, a particle physicist at Uppsala University in Sweden and a member of the National Science Foundation-funded IceCube scientific team.
 On Sept.
 22, to be precise.

 When the alert went out, a bevy of observatories on Earth and in space started searching the portion of the sky where the neutrino appeared to be coming from, looking for something that might have generated it.